KOBB (AM): Decade of change

 In June 1989, Western Media agreed to sell the station to Tony Kehl and general manager Leonard Kehl.
 The deal was approved by the FCC on June 21, 1989, and the transaction was consummated on November 16, 1989.
 One year later, in June 1990, Leonard Kehl and Tony Kehl, doing business in partnership as Western Media, announced a deal to sell this station to Robert F. Pipinich and Cathryn L. Pipinich, a joint proprietorship.
 The deal was approved by the FCC on July 26, 1990, and consummated on the same day.

 Just over one year after that, Robert Pipinich and Cathryn Pipinich agreed in July 1991 to transfer the broadcast license for KBMN to Buz Cowdrey's Cowdrey Broadcasting Company.
 The deal was approved by the FCC on August 20, 1991, and the transaction was consummated on August 27, 1991.
 This change would also be short-lived as in February 1993 the Cowdrey Broadcasting Company contracted to sell this station to Reier Broadcasting Company, Inc. The deal was approved by the FCC on April 28, 1993, and the transaction was consummated on June 21, 1993.

 After more than 43 years as KBMN, the station was assigned the new call sign KZLO by the FCC on March 22, 1993.
 The change accompanied a format change to adult standards and a branding as an "older oldies" station.
 The station was assigned the call sign KOBB by the FCC on September 15, 1994.
 This matched a branding shift to "Bob, Sr." while maintaining the "older oldies" adult standards format.
 By 2004, the station had shifted to a more modern soft adult contemporary format under the name "Lite 1230" that persisted until 2008.

 KOBB today

 In 2008, the station dropped its soft adult contemporary music format to become a full-time affiliate of ESPN Radio, airing a sports talk format.

 On June 3, 2018, KOBB and its sister stations went off the air.

 Effective December 6, 2019, the licenses for KOBB and its sister stations were involuntary assigned from Reier Broadcasting Company, Inc. to Richard J. Samson, as Receiver.
-The licenses for these stations were sold to Desert Mountain Broadcasting Licenses, LLC in a deal completed in January 2022.
+The licenses for these stations were sold to Desert Mountain Broadcasting Licenses LLC for $300,000 in a deal completed on January 31, 2022.